 …and they taught me so much about soul and sacrifice.

-Listening to my father and living with my Temple family (usually utterly against my will) nurtured the values that I hold dear to this day.
+Listening to my father and living with my Temple family (often largely against my will) instilled the values that I pray will guide me every day…

 My words could never do justice to the beauty and power of black and white and yellow and red, every skin color imaginable, dressed in every other color imaginable, swayin’ and bumpin’ and thumpin’ to somethin’s-got-ahold-of-me-gospel, and a good dose of sooty and sensuous soul.
 All our barriers crumbled, our lines rubbed out.
 You forget who’s who and who you are.
 We’d mix and melt and enter the music as it entered us.
 No past, no future, no thought stood a chance.

-It’s hard to let that go, even when every inch of you screams at you to do so.
+And that belonging, that sense of great purpose… it’s hard to let it go, even when every inch of you screams at you to do so.

 We hated hatred and were bigoted against bigots.
 We wanted to rule the rulers and torture the torturers.
 Everything and everyone – but us – was wrong, wrong, wrong.
-This is not how all of us felt or operated, of course, but as a whole this is how we felt to me.
+Again, of course this is not how all of us felt or operated, but as a whole this is how we felt to me, especially at the top – and there WAS a top – in what was supposed to be an egalitarian society.

 We talked about waiting out nuclear Armageddon so we could build our utopia.
 I remember thinking, “When we dance on the ashes of the world we claim to love so much, maybe then we can stop talking about how fucked up it all is.”
 Of course, Dad never revealed the secret of how he would make us all radiation free.